Motions of spinning particles and chaos bound in Reissner-Nordstr\"om spacetime: LE and chaos bound

 \subsection{LE}

 The effective potential of the particle serves as a crucial analytical tool for investigating its motion.
-It not only simplifies the equations of motion of the particle and determines the stability of orbital trajectories but also maintains a close relationship with the LE.
+It not only determines the stability of orbital trajectories but also maintains a close relationship with the LE.
 In \cite{CMBWZ}, the authors discovered, through exploring the relationships among unstable null geodesics, the exponent and quasinormal modes, that the exponent is correlated with the second derivative of the potential for the radial motion.
 Here, we take into account a small perturbation around the local maximum of the potential to calculate the exponent.
 The radial equation of motion in terms of the coordinate time is given by

 where $\mathcal{V}_{eff}$ is defined as the effective potential.
 By comparing the aforementioned equation with Eq. (\ref{eq3.22}), it is found that the expression for the potential is

 Given that the motion of the particle near an unstable equilibrium orbit is considered and $r_0$ is designated as the location of this orbit, the radial position of the particle can be expressed as $r(t)= r_0 +\epsilon(t)$.
 We subsequently substitute this expression into Eq. (\ref{eq3.23}), perform Taylor expansions on it, and thereby obtain